The Importance of a Digital Home Inventory for Insurance Protection

 Method Best For Pros Cons

-Mobile Apps (Sortly/Encircle) Detailed Professional Claims Barcode scanning, cloud sync, PDF exports.
-Often requires a monthly subscription.
+Mobile Apps Detailed Claims Barcode scanning, cloud sync, PDF exports.
+Monthly subscription cost.

-Cloud Spreadsheets (Sheets/Excel) Budget-conscious users Free, highly customizable, easy to share.
-Manual entry is time-consuming; no photo integration.
+Cloud Sheets Budget Users Free, customizable, easy to share.
+Manual entry; no photo integration.

-Video Walk-through Immediate Emergency Prep Extremely fast; captures everything in view.
-Harder to search for specific items during a claim.
+Video Walk Emergency Prep Fast; captures everything in view.
+Harder to search for specific items.

 One major error is ignoring the "Garage and Attic."
 People often treat these as storage for "junk," but the replacement cost of holiday decorations, camping gear, and power tools is staggering.
 An average garage can hold $10,000 to $20,000 in value that is frequently overlooked during a claim.